laminlabs/lamin-docs/docs/tutorial.md

 ### Create an artifact

-Let's first look at an exemplary dataframe.
+Let's first look at an exemplary `DataFrame`.
+We'll cover simple files, folders, and the `AnnData` format later in this tutorial.

 ```python
 df = ln.examples.datasets.mini_immuno.get_dataset1(with_typo=True)